 Students studying in other disciplines often find a minor in Education to be of value.
 To serve these students, the College of Education offers a minor in Education.
 The 18-hour minor provides basic grounding in education practices while encouraging students to explore more focused areas in the professional coursework.
 This minor does not lead to licensure or endorsement.
+A minor must be added to a major.

 |Select 9 hours from the following:||9|